ChromaticHQ/drupalorg-slack/README.md

        User OAuth Access Token" value.
     1. `DRUPAL_ORG_NODE_ID`: Your organization's node id from Drupal.org.
 1. Configure the optional environment variables in `.env`.
-These values are utilized when the app is triggered from an external source (such as Jenkins) and not from a "slash command" from within Slack.
+These values are utilized when the app is triggered from an external source such as a cron or Jenkins job as opposed to a "slash command" from within Slack.
     1. `DEFAULT_CHANNEL_ID / SANDBOX_CHANNEL_ID` (optional): Populate these
        values with the Slack channel ID's where you want the app to post notifations to.
 The easiest way to get these values is to load your Slack